Nassau County LLC Publication Costs & Fees: 2026 Guide

 Which newspapers should I use for Nassau County publication?

 You must use newspapers designated by the Nassau County Clerk—one daily and one weekly.
-Common choices are Newsday for the daily and a local community newspaper for the weekly.
-Contact the County Clerk at (516) 571-2660 for the current designated list.
+As of January 2026, Newsday is the only daily newspaper designated for Nassau County.
+For the weekly, you can choose from multiple community newspapers.
+Always contact the County Clerk at (516) 571-2660 for the current designated list before publishing.

 How long does the Nassau County publication process take?